atpons/renconplus/README.md

-Rencon
+Rencon Plus
 ======================
-Rental Container with prepared CMS.
+Rencon Plus is providing Container as a Service.
+This project is forked by atpons/rencon.
 It is provided by Docker, Ruby, Sinatra, [swipely/docker-api](https://github.com/swipely/docker-api).

 Installation